EU agency: AstraZeneca vaccine safe, will add clot warning - WTMJ

 LONDON (AP) — The European Union’s drug regulatory agency said Thursday that the AstraZeneca vaccine doesn’t increase the overall incidence of blood clots and that the benefits of using it outweigh the possible risks, paving the way for European countries to resume dispensing the shots.

+France, Italy and Germany promptly announced they will start using the vaccine again on Friday.
+Spain, Portugal and the Netherlands said they will do so next week, though Spain said it might exclude certain groups to minimize any danger.

-Several European nations, including Germany, France, Italy and Spain, had suspended their use of the vaccine over the past week following reports of clots in a few dozen of the millions of people across the continent who have gotten the shot.
-The question was whether the vaccine had anything to do with those clots.
+More than a dozen nations around the world had suspended their use of the vaccine over the past week following reports of clots in a few dozen of the millions of people across Europe who have gotten the shot.
+The question was whether the vaccine had anything to do with the clots and whether any action needed to be taken.

-Italian Premier Mario Draghi welcomed the finding by a committee of the European Medicines Agency and immediately announced Italy would resume administering AztraZeneca’s vaccine as early as Friday.

-Germany, France and others had said they would wait for the EMA’s determination before deciding whether to start using the vaccine again.

 She added: “If it were me, I would be vaccinated tomorrow.”

 However, she said the agency “still cannot rule out definitively a link” between certain rare types of blood clots and the vaccine.
-The EMA recommended adding a description of these cases to the vaccine leaflets so health workers and patients would be aware.
+The EMA recommended adding a description of these cases to the vaccine leaflets.

-Clots that form in the arms, legs or elsewhere can break free and travel to the heart, brain or lungs, causing strokes, heart attacks or other deadly blockages.
-The EMA focused on very rare types of clots associated with low levels of platelets, which can lead to severe bleeding.

-While many countries have continued to use the AstraZeneca vaccine, there are concerns the debate could seriously undermine confidence in the shot, which is key to efforts to immunize the world’s population, especially in poorer countries.

-In Europe, where there is a choice of vaccines, the safety questions have complicated an already slow rollout across the 27-nation EU at a critical moment when infections are rising at an alarming rate again in many countries, in part because of mutant versions of the coronavirus.
+The debate raised fears that the safety questions would seriously undermine public confidence in AstraZeneca’s vaccine, which is key to efforts to immunize some of the world’s poorer countries, and further slow the lagging vaccination drive across the 27-nation EU at a moment when infections are rising at an alarming rate.
+Europe also relies on Pfizer’s and Moderna’s vaccines.

-Sabine Straus, the head of EMA’s safety committee, said experts found “no evidence of a quality or a batch issue” linked to any particular manufacturing site.
-She said the experts will continue to examine reports of rare blood clots and ensure that health care professionals and the public are kept informed.
+French Prime Minister Jean Castex said he would be getting an AstraZeneca shot on Friday “to show we can have complete confidence” in it.

+In its findings Thursday, the EMA said the overall number of clotting events of various sorts reported since the rollout is lower than what would be expected in the general population.

+But those very common clots aren’t the kind causing concern.
+Instead, the EMA said it will continue to look closely at two rare types of blood clots.
+It cited seven reports of a type that appears in multiple blood vessels and 18 reports of a kind called cerebral venous thrombosis, which occurs in a vein that drains blood from the brain.

-Two rare types of blood clots — one type appears in multiple blood vessels, the other in vessels that drain blood from the brain — have been reported in at least 25 people, and at least nine deaths among them have been recorded, out of the 20 million who have received at least one dose of the AstraZeneca vaccine in Britain and the EU.
+That’s out of the 20 million people who have received at least one dose of the AstraZeneca vaccine in Britain and the EU.

-Most cases were in people under 55, and the majority were women, the EMA said.
+Most of those cases were in people younger than 55 and the majority were women, the EMA said.

-But the EMA said the overall number of clotting events of various sorts reported after the rollout of the vaccination campaigns was lower than what would be expected in the general population.

-The World Health Organization has said that there is no evidence to suggest the vaccine was to blame for the clots and that the benefits of immunization far outweigh the potentially small risk.
-The drugmaker likewise said it found no increased risk of clots.
+Experts said it will be critical to uncover if something predisposed those people to these rare clots.
+For example, before the pandemic, the brain-related clots almost always occurred in people with certain risk factors such as taking birth control pills, or any of a list of underlying conditions that affect clotting.

+Sabine Straus, head of the EMA’s safety committee, said birth control pills are “a distinct possibility” that will be investigated.

 AstraZeneca is expected to apply in the coming weeks for U.S. authorization for its vaccine.
 The U.S. now relies on vaccines from Pfizer, Moderna and Johnson & Johnson.

-On Thursday, ahead of the EMA’s announcement, Britain’s drug regulatory agency said there was no evidence AstraZeneca’s vaccine causes clots, and it urged people to continue getting the shot.
 Britain was not among the countries that suspended use of the vaccine.
+On Thursday, ahead of the EMA’s announcement, Britain’s drug regulatory agency said there is no evidence the formula causes clots, and it urged people to continue getting the shot.

 Like the EMA, however, British regulators followed its counterparts on the continent in urging people to seek medical attention if they suffer headaches that last for more than four days after vaccination or bruising beyond the injection site after a few days.